Instructions

 #1 mist face and body prior to oil or moisturizer.
 This helps your oil to seal the moisture into your skin.

-• Need to uplift your mood?
-Use a citrus hydrosol.
+- Need to uplift your mood?
+Use grapefruit hydrosol or any citrus hydrosol.

-• Have a little cut or scrape?
-Use yarrow hydrosol or niaouli — or any hydrosol for that matter!
+- Have a little cut or scrape?
+Use yarrow hydrosol

 Use as a toner, pour a little on an organic cotton pad or ball.
 Or blend 2 different hydrosols and add a little aloe vera or witch hazel hydrosol and make a toner.
 I offer these here.

-Add 1 tsp to a litre of water and enjoy.
+Add 1 tsp to a cup of water and enjoy.

 Air spritzer – works great in the bathroom